-Pursuant to the provisions of Peruvian income tax law, Peruvian citizens domiciled in Peru are taxed on their worldwide income, regardless of where the income is generated or where it has been paid or the currency of receipt.
-Non-domiciled citizens are taxed only on their Peruvian-sourced income.
-Foreign citizens are deemed to be domiciled in Peru for income tax purposes if they have been physically present in Peru for more than 183 days within a 12-month period.
+Pursuant to Peruvian Income Tax Law, Peruvian citizens residing in Peru are taxed on their worldwide income, regardless of where the income is generated or where it has been paid or the currency of receipt.
+In the case of non-resident citizens, they are taxed only on their Peruvian-source income.

+In case of foreign citizens, they are deemed to be residents if they have been physically present in Peru for more than 183 days within a 12-month period.

-For both cases, domicile status shall be determined at the beginning of each tax year.
-Changes regarding such condition that may occur during the fiscal year shall become effective from the beginning of the next fiscal year.
-For domiciled individuals, taxation on income from work either as an independent contractor or as an employee (fees, wages, salaries, etc.) shall be determined by applying a progressive cumulative rate based on the amount of income received during the tax year, as described in the following chart:
+For both cases, resident status shall be determined at the beginning of each tax year.
+Changes regarding such condition that may occur during the fiscal year shall become effective from the start of the next fiscal year.

+For domiciled individuals, tax on income from work either independently or as employees (wages, salaries, etc.) shall be determined by applying a progressive cumulative rate based on the amount of income received during the tax year, according to the following detail: